NEET 2020: Application Correction (Started), Exam Date, Pattern, Syllabus

-NEET 2020 application process has been started from 2nd December 2019.
-It will be conducted Once in a Year in Offline mode.
+NEET 2020 Application Correction has been started from 15th January 2020.
+The exam will be conducted Once in a Year in Offline mode.
 National Testing Agency (NTA) conducts the NEET exam.

 NTA will organize the examination on 3rd May 2020.
 National Eligibility cum Entrance Test (NEET) is a national level medical entrance exam.
 It is organized to provide admissions in MBBS, BDS & Ayush Courses.

 NEET 2020 Highlights

 NEET 2020 Online or Offline? – Offline (confirmed)

 Twice in a Year?
 No (only once on 3rd May)

 What is Passing Mark for NEET 2020?
 120 to 180 out of 720 (approx for Gen)

 Can I get admission in MBBS with 400 marks in NEET?
 Yes (quite good score for first-tier private colleges but a bit low for Govt colleges.
 480+ is good score for Govt colleges)